 The first thing I required was wheels to work.
-Dad only had one car which he needed, but he had an idea how to get me another vehicle.
+Dad only had one car which he needed, but he had an idea of how to get me another vehicle.
 Grandpa had died earlier in the year, and his old late 40s Chevy was still parked in the driveway next to the house where grandma was still living.
 One day I went with dad to West Allis to visit grandma.
-After explaining my need for the car which grandma couldn't drive, my father gave her $25 for grandpa's car.
+After explaining my need for the car that grandma couldn't drive, my father gave her $25 for grandpa's car.
 I now had transportation to work even if the brakes were a little poor.

 It was a 15-minute drive to work over county and township roads.
 My working hours would be Monday through Friday from 7:00 A.M. until 3:30 P.M.
 The hours were great because I could still help with barn and fieldwork after I got home.

 2. Nature of My Work With The County

 I was one of two college kids employed for summer work.
 "Dar," the other guy, I only knew because we both went to Burlington High, and he was a jock on the basketball team.
-Each of us was assigned to work with a regular full-time employee on his fixed county roads route.
+Each of us was assigned to work with a regular full-time employee on his fixed county road route.
 Our duties included weed control along roads, litter pickup along roads and at county parks, occasional patching of potholes in the roads, and disposal of dead animals.
 If we had worked during the winter months, we would have plowed snow from the roads.
 My weekly paycheck was around $80.00.

 3. Employees I worked With